Vy187/cyber_security_notes/Sec+ Notes.md

 #### Monitoring Infrastructure
 $\color{#a5d6ff} {Network\ monitor}$ is an auditing software that collects status and configuration information from network devices.
 Many products are based on the Simple Network Management Protocol (SNMP).

-<br>A flow collector is a means of recording metadata and statistics about network traffic rather than recording each frame.
+A flow collector is a means of recording metadata and statistics about network traffic rather than recording each frame.

-<br>$\color{#a5d6ff} {Netflow}$ Cisco-developed means of reporting network flow information to a structured database.
+$\color{#a5d6ff} {Netflow}$ Cisco-developed means of reporting network flow information to a structured database.
 NetFlow allows better understanding of IP traffic flows as used by different network applications and hosts.

-<br>$\color{#a5d6ff} {IP\ Flow\ Information\ Export\ (IPFIX)}$ Standards-based version of the Netflow framework.
+$\color{#a5d6ff} {IP\ Flow\ Information\ Export\ (IPFIX)}$ Standards-based version of the Netflow framework.

-<br>A flow label is defined by packets that share the same key characteristics and the seven bits of information are referred to as a 7-tuple: source address, destination address, protocol, source port, destination port, input interface, and IP type of service data.
+A flow label is defined by packets that share the same key characteristics and the seven bits of information are referred to as a 7-tuple: source address, destination address, protocol, source port, destination port, input interface, and IP type of service data.

 #### Monitoring Systems and Applications
 $\color{#a5d6ff} {}$ Software that tracks the health of a computer's subsystems using metrics reported by system hardware or sensors.
 This provides an alerting service for faults such as high temperature, chassis intrusion, and so on.

-<br>A vulnerability scanner will report the total number of unmitigated vulnerabilities for each host.
+A vulnerability scanner will report the total number of unmitigated vulnerabilities for each host.

-<br>$\color{#a5d6ff} {Antivirus\ scan (A-V)}$ is software capable of detecting and removing virus infections and (in most cases) other types of malware, such as worms, Trojans, rootkits, adware, spyware, password crackers, network mappers, DoS tools, and so on.
+$\color{#a5d6ff} {Antivirus\ scan (A-V)}$ is software capable of detecting and removing virus infections and (in most cases) other types of malware, such as worms, Trojans, rootkits, adware, spyware, password crackers, network mappers, DoS tools, and so on.
 Data loss prevention (DLP) mediates the copying of tagged data to restrict it to authorized media and services.

 #### Benchmarks